uppsala-makerspace/loerdagskurser/publicity/20240818_kickoff/README.md

 ![](medlemmar_and_loerdagskurs.png)

-> The effect the course may have on the Uppsala Makerspace
+> The effect the course may have on the Uppsala Makerspace.

-You can contribute as:
+> First vertical line: start of course
+> Second vertical line: minors need a family membership

+## Contributing

 - student: being an adult that follows the course already helps the course to go more smoothly.
 Students help each other.
   We know the kids enjoy adults from our anonymous evaluations.
 As an adult students, you'll make the course go more smoothly